TRIQS/triqs/doc/reference/python/green/full.rst

 The Green's function is to be thought like a dict, hence accessing the block returns references.
-When constructing the Green's function BlockGf, the parameter `make_copies` tells whether a copy of the block must be made before putting them in the Green function or not.
+When constructing the Green's function BlockGf, the parameter `make_copies` determines if a copy of the blocks must be made before putting them in the Green's function.

 .. note::
    This is the standard behaviour in python for a list of a dict.